appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/post-message.md

+---
+toc_max_heading_level: 3
+description: Use Appsmith framework functions like postWindowMessage() to communicate between different windows and origins from Appsmith.
+---
 # Cross-origin Communication

 Appsmith provides a way to enable safe cross-origin communication between different [Window](https://developer.mozilla.org/en-US/docs/Web/API/Window) objects such as application/parent window and iframes.
 This is useful when: